Efinix-Inc/evsoc/README.md

     User can adjust the camera shuttle speed to allow for longer exposure time.
 In camera SW driver (*PiCamDriver.c*) under *PiCam_init()* function, comment out the section for shorter exposure time and uncomment the section for longer exposure time.

     ***Note:*** Increasing camera exposure time would trade-off in lower frame rates.
-Refer to [Raspberry Pi camera module v2 datasheet](docs/imx219_datasheet.pdf) for more detail about camera setting.
+Refer to [Raspberry Pi Camera Module v2 Datasheet](docs/imx219_camera_datasheet.pdf) for more detail about camera setting.

 8.	**What is the mechanism used to configure and trigger an DMA transfer?**